LoopKit/loopdocs/docs/loop-3/onboarding.md

 ### Pre-Meal Range

 The [Pre-Meal Range](therapy-settings.md#pre-meal-range), which is optional, gives you a small amount of insulin before a meal to help control post-meal glucose spikes.
-The [pre-meal icon](../operation/features/premeal.md) is inactive if you choose not to enter a range.
+The [Pre-Meal icon](../operation/features/premeal.md) is inactive if you choose not to enter a range.

 !!! abstract "Example"
     If your normal range is 100-110 mg/dL (5.6-6.1 mmol/L) and pre-meal range is 80-80 mg/d L (4.4 mmol/L), Loop will give you extra insulin to move you towards the lower range number before the meal.
 This early insulin brings you into the meal with a mini-prebolus.
 The pre-meal range, when activated by pressing on the [pre-meal icon](../operation/features/premeal.md) in the toolbar, will stay active for one hour, until carbs are entered, or until it is manually cancelled...whichever comes first.